 The resulting file will look something like the following:

 There are multiple hashes for a single volume because it's not possible totell which hashing algorithm was used.
-If you do remember which algorithm wasused it's worth deleting the unused hashes as this will make running johnquicker.
+If you do remember which algorithm wasused it's worth deleting the unused hashes as this will make running john

 Generating a wordlist

-Once you've run truecrypt2john, the hard part is coming up with a wordlist.In my case I knew the passphrase was a combination of a few passwords joinedtogether.
+, the hard part is coming up with a wordlist.In my case I knew the passphrase was a combination of a few passwords joinedtogether.
 I used the following script to generate a wordlist with everypossible two or three word combination:

 Running the script generated a wordlist with 810 possible passphrases:

-Note: if you just want a list of dictionary words you can use/usr/share/dict/words, assuming you've got the words package installed.
+package installed.
 Youcould also look at using a wordlist generation tool like crunch.

 John The Ripper Crack Sha1 Hashes List